Correlation functions of harmonic lattices in d-dimensional space: Conclusions and discussions

 For harmonic lattices, we have shown that the vacuum correlation function matrices $Q$ and $P$ for the dynamical variables and their conjugate momenta on sites are consistently expressed using Lauricella's C-type hypergeometric series $F_C^{(d)}$ in the thermodynamic limit, in any spatial dimension $d$ of the lattice.
 For lattices satisfying periodic boundary conditions, $Q_{\vec{r}\vec{s}}$ and $P_{\vec{r}\vec{s}}$ are given by (\ref{QP_L}) and (\ref{PPL}), and for those satisfying the Dirichlet boundary conditions, they are given by (\ref{QC_L}) and (\ref{PCL}).
 These hypergeometric series absolutely converge for spatial dimensions $d\geq 2$.
 Additionally, we have specifically observed that the correlation functions $Q_{\vec{r}\vec{s}}$ and $P_{\vec{r}\vec{s}}$ for sites near the center of the lattice under Dirichlet boundary conditions coincide with those in the lattice under periodic boundary conditions.
+One may examine analytically and numerically, as the sites move away from the boundary of lattice, how the correlation functions (26) and (27) converge to the corresponding expressions (18) and (19).
+We leave the detailed investigation of this behavior to future work.

+In this paper, we have derived expressions for the correlation functions of $Q$ and $P$ in the thermodynamic limit for the relativistic case.
+The non-relativistic case for $Q$ has already been derived in \cite{IJ}.
+Their result (Theorem 2.1 in \cite{IJ}) is the same expression as our equation (\ref{QP_L}) except for the constant coefficients and the one-half discrepancy in the first two arguments of Lauricella's C-type hypergeometric function.
+The discrepancy arises from the difference between the non-relativistic Schr\"{o}dinger equation and the relativistic Klein-Gordon equation.

-In the specific cases, it is known that Lauricella's C-type hypergeometric series is factorized into the product of Gauss's hypergeometric series ${}_2F_1$s.
-As an example, let us consider $F_C^{(2)}$ appearing in the $Q$ of (\ref{QP_L}) for $d=2$ which is also also referred as Appell's $F_4$ hypergeometric series.
-For the massless harmonic lattice, the variables of this hypergeometric series are $v^2=1/4$ and it is factorized as follows\cite{Vidunas}}:
+In the specific cases, it is known that Lauricella's C-type hypergeometric functions are factorized into the product of Gauss's hypergeometric function ${}_2F_1$s.
+As an example, let us consider $F_C^{(2)}$ appearing in the $Q$ of (\ref{QP_L}) for $d=2$ which is also referred as Appell's $F_4$ hypergeometric functions.
+For the massless harmonic lattice, the arguments of this hypergeometric functions are $v^2=1/4$ and it is factorized as follows\cite{Vidunas}}:

 Further investigation into whether this expression is written in a more concise form, and whether any of the other correlation functions can be factorized in this manner, remains a future task.